 Estoppels, which are most commonly known as Homeowners' Association (HOA) dues letters or certificates in other states, are a necessary part of closing on a home in an HOA in Florida, and they can be a huge pain to retrieve in a timely and affordable manner.
 Real estate and title agents have longed for a way to reel in the management companies that charge hundreds of dollars for preparing simple documentation on current and outstanding assessments owed to condo and homeowner’s associations.

-In Florida, Senate Bill 398 was passed on July 1st in an effort to cap exorbitant fees and streamline the process of requesting estoppel letters.
+In Florida, Senate Bill 398 was passed on July 1, 2017 in an effort to cap exorbitant fees and streamline the process of requesting estoppel letters from community associations.
 This legislation has been a holy grail for real estate and title agents for some time.

 After several weeks of implementation, I wanted to know how successful the new Florida HOA law has been in achieving those goals.